 Laboratory tests conducted by the German service found that all telemetry services could be blocked, blocking Windows 10 from communicating with Microsoft to send information.

-The analysis, which is available in German here (PDF), explains that disabling all telemetry services in Windows 10 Pro is not possible (Windows 10 Home and Pro have different levels of telemetry Basic and Full, but it is not possible to disable them entirely).
+The analysis, which is available in German here (PDF), explains that not all telemetry services in Windows 10 Pro can be turned off (Windows 10 Home and Pro have two different levels of telemetry, Basic and Full, but cannot be turned off completely).

 What do the above mean?